 Sir GEORGE GREY then moved his amendment that a select committee be appointed to inquire into the operation of the Act 16 and 17 Victoria, c.
 99, entitled "An Act to substitute in certain cases other punishment in lieu of transportation."
-He wished to de-fine and limit the inquiry, so that the committee might devote itself to some particular object; but he was ready to insert words which should secure the power of the committee to inquire into all subjects having reference to secondary punishments.
-Mr. Scott's statements with respect to the increase of crime were exaggerated; and, as regards the police had been directed not to surveillance, the officers prevent convicts obtaining situations.
-The latter were only watched when they associated with bad characters .- Sir JOHN PAKINGTON thought it would be injudicious to abandon the system of tickets-ofleave; and he therefore recommended Mr. Scott to be content with the amendment proposed by the Go-vernment.-Mr. LABOUCHERE said that all able-bodied convicts now sentenced to transportation are despatched to Western Australia-the only colony where they can be sent, and where they are useful.-Mr. ADDERLEY reminded the House that a considerable part of the act-namely, that which authorises the Government to grant licenses to persons transported -has not yet come into operation.
+He wished to define and limit the inquiry, so that the committee might devote itself to some particular object; but he was ready to insert words which should secure the power of the committee to inquire into all subjects having reference to secondary punishments.
+Mr. Scott's statements with respect to the increase of crime were exaggerated; and, as regards the police surveillance, the officers had been directed not to prevent convicts obtaining situations.
+The latter were only watched when they associated with bad characters.-Sir JOHN PAKINGTON thought it would be injudicious to abandon the system of tickets-ofleave; and he therefore recommended Mr. Scott to be content with the amendment proposed by the Government.-Mr. LABOUCHERE said that all able-bodied convicts now sentenced to transportation are despatched to Western Australia- the only colony where they can be sent, and where they are useful.-Mr. ADDERLEY reminded the House that a considerable part of the act-namely, that which authorises the Government to grant licenses to persons transported -has not yet come into operation.
 He did not believe that Western Australia could take more than nino hundred convicts in a year.
-Complaints had been made that, notwithstanding our penal legislation, the criminal returns show no decrease of crime.
+Complaints had been made that, notwithstanding our penal legislation the criminal returns show no decrease of crime.
 He thought that no penal legislation could have that effect.
-They must rather look to education, preventive measures, improved police regulations, and reformatory institutions, for producing so desirable a result.
-(Hear, hear.)
-A marked improvement had followed on the adoption of the late Sir Robert Peel's improvement of our criminal code; and the efforts which had since been made for the improvement of prison disciin the bill.
+They must rather look to education, preven tive measures, improved police regulations, and refor matory institutions, for producing so desirable a result (Hear, hear.)
+A marked improvement had follower on the adoption of the late Sir Robert Peel's improve ment of our criminal code; and the efforts which ha